KTH-SML/svea/src/svea_sensors/README.md

     roscd svea_sensors
     sudo bash grant_hardware_permisions.sh

-and then restar the computer.
+and then restart the computer.

 ### Building from Source